ttuannguyen/python-p3-dsa-singly-linked-list/README.md

 ## Learning Goals

-- Identify the use cases for a Singly Linked List
+- Identify the use cases for a Singly Linked List.
-- Demonstrate common methods for a Singly Linked List
+- Demonstrate common methods for a Singly Linked List.
-- Differentiate between a Singly Linked List and an list
+- Differentiate between a Singly Linked List and a list.

 ***